-Direct selling through foreign retailers and end users
+3. Direct selling through foreign end users

-Exporters can also sel directly to foreign retailers.
+Exporters can also sell directly to foreign retailers.

-Usually, products are limited to consumer lines; it can also sel to direct end users.
+Usually, products are limited to consumer lines; it can also sell to direct end users.
 A good way to generate such sales is by printing catalogs or attending trade shows.

-Direct selling over the Internet
+4.Direct selling over the Internet